dotnet/runtime/docs/design/mono/wasm-threads.md

 ## SynchronizationContext
 - we will need public C# API for it, `JSHost.xxxSynchronizationContext`
+- maybe `JSHost.Post(direction, lambda)` without exposing the `SynchronizationContext` would be better.
     - we could avoid it by generating late bound ICall.
 Very ugly.
 - hide `SynchronizationContext.Send` and `SynchronizationContext.Post` inside of the generated code.
     - needs to be also inside generated nested marshalers